AverageJoesHosting/KubeDumper/README.md

 summary_report.txt
 ```

-The structure may vary based on which checks are run and how many namespaces you have.
-Each category of result is stored in a dedicated subdirectory for easy navigation and analysis.
+The exact structure depends on which checks are run and how many namespaces are audited.
+Each category is stored in a dedicated subdirectory, making navigation and analysis straightforward.

 ## License